fsprojects/FAKE/help/redirects/create-nuget-package.md

 This page was integrated into the nuget module, please look:

-- Not jet migrated to FAKE 5
+- Not yet migrated to FAKE 5
-- [here for FAKE 4](dotnet-nuget.html) (Final location not decided jet)
+- [here for FAKE 4](dotnet-nuget.html) (Final location not decided yet)